lunerave/Django_WebProject/README.md

 - received request from user which is about Mac could not access the project due to a permission issue.
 - need more security skills for the users since the project is mainly serving community platform's functionalities.

+### 5. Request space
+- make request space in somewhere main page
+- user can request for the images what they want to see!